Bundles of generalized theta functions over abelian surfaces: Introduction

 \subsection{Relating different theta bundles}

-The notation $\Theta_w\to \uv$ is slightly imprecise, since in our context the bundles $\Theta_F$ do depend on the choice of representative $F$.
-For the purposes of the introduction, this ambiguity will be ignored\footnote{we refer the reader to Convention \ref{r1} for the precise conventions on theta bundles}.
+Over the moduli space $\uv$, the notation $\Theta_w$ is slightly imprecise, since the bundle $\Theta_F\to \uv$ may depend on the choice of representative $F$.
 The following result, paralleling the Dr\'ezet-Narasimhan theorem for bundles over curves \cite {DN}, controls this imprecision:

-\begin {theorem} For two sheaves $F_1$ and $F_2$ of the same Mukai vector orthogonal to $v$ we have \end {theorem} Here denotes the Fourier-Mukai transform.
+\begin {theorem} If $F_1$ and $F_2$ have the same Mukai vector orthogonal to $v$ we have \end {theorem} By contrast, the notation $\Theta_w\to K_v$ is unambiguous.